xelaTech/barcode-detector/README.md

 # Barcode Detector
-Detects barcodes on different types of documents (PDF, PNG, TIFF and JPEG) and encodes it by using the ZXing library.
+Detects 1D and 2D barcodes on different types of documents (PDF, PNG, TIFF and JPEG) and encodes them by using the ZXing library.